In the music industry, your first impression matters; and you’ve got one shot to make it.

 Most of the successful artists you see have a team of people handling this business for them or are either music industry savvy themselves.
 If you can’t afford a team, you can begin by educating yourself with the surplus of free resources available online.

 Not only are consistent releases important for optimizing Spotify’s algorithm, but it is also important for growing a fan base and finding momentum.

 If you only release a project once a year, you will not have enough relevance to make waves in the industry.
-Record Labels are always keeping an eye out for new artists, and if an A&R does happen to notice you and see nothing released since last year, they may not take you seriously.
+Record Labels are always keeping an eye out for new artists, and if an A&R does happen to come across your work and see you have not released anything since last year, they may not take you seriously.